pedrosbmartins/pedrosbmartins.github.io/about.md

 ### Projects

+- **[The History Chronicle](https://pedrosbmartins.github.io/history-chronicle)** -- a newspaper-like site for historical events that happened on this day, powered by Wikipedia API (for the events) and Generative AI (for the headlines).
-- **[downtoearth](https://github.com/pedrosbmartins/downtoearth)** -- a web tool for visualizing astronomical scales and more by using local geographical intuition.
+- **[downtoearth](https://pedrosbmartins.github.io/downtoearth)** -- a web tool for visualizing astronomical scales and more by using local geographical intuition.
 - **[CelestialCalc.jl](https://github.com/pedrosbmartins/CelestialCalc.jl)** -- a Julia package for computational positional astronomy, built for self-educational purposes.
 - **[beard](https://github.com/pedrosbmartins/beard)** -- a simple parser and visualizer for boolean expressions.